Disability Service FAQs

 If the equipment is no longer under warranty, you may need to contact your Study Needs Assessor.
 You can find their name and contact details on your Study Needs Assessment report.

-Accessible car parking
+Disabled car parking

 Funding body contacts